nonickDev/entities/README.md

-# Joined-Table Inheritance for Eloquent
+# Entities - Joined-Table Inheritance for Eloquent

-This package allows you to store and query hierarchical models using Eloquent (joined-table inheritance).
+This package allows you to store and query hierarchical models using Eloquent.

 ## Installation